Have you ever wondered guinea pigs can eat oranges?

 Their harmful impacts eliminate the positive impacts that simple orange slices in a small quantity can have.

-Both items are extremely harmful to the pigs to have.
+Both are extremely harmful to the pigs.

-Juices can also contain other ingredients that are also sugary in nature.
+Juices can also contain other sugary ingredients.

 There is a process that is ideal for serving oranges to your guinea pigs.